 - All recognized organizations are required to maintain a membership of at least three people to maintain an active status.
 If a student organization falls below three members, the organization will be placed on probationary status for the semester.
 If the organization does not increase membership during that time, they will then be considered an inactive organization.

 - All organizations MUST attend a predetermined amount of leadership workshops; in the fall and in the spring coordinated by the Office of Student Activities and Student Center Operations.
 Information will be distributed in your fall and spring information packets, and via email to the president and advisor.

 All organizations are encouraged to send representatives to the Student Government Association meetings, which are held every Wednesday at 3:00 p.m. in the SGA Suite (Room 315) located in the 3rd Floor of the Rebecca Stafford Student Center.
 This helps to maintain open communication between the SGA and the student organizations.

-In addition to the policies stated in this manual, fraternity and sorority organizations must also abide by the Fraternity and Sorority Life Handbook provided by the Office of Fraternity and Sorority Life.
+In addition to the policies stated in this manual, fraternity and sorority organizations must also abide by Fraternity and Sorority Life policies provided by the Office of Fraternity and Sorority Life.

 In addition to the policies stated in this manual, club sports must also abide by the Club Sport Manual provided by the Associate Athletics Director for Intramurals, Recreation, and Club Sports.